Lectionary Bible Studies and Sermons

 v7-8.
 Paul goes on to express how he is uplifted by this good news.
 In the midst of his troubles, this positive news gives him renewed strength.

 v13.
-In concluding his prayer, Paul prays that the Thessalonians may stand firm in their Christian lives right up to the coming of Jesus.
+In concluding his prayer, Paul prays that the Thessalonians will stand firm in their Christian lives right up to the coming of Jesus.
 Again, this is a prayer according to the will of God.
 It is similar to the Lord's Prayer where we ask that we not be put to the test such that we are overcome by the Evil One.
 Paul asks that they remain faithful in Christ until the last day.

 A Three Point Prayer